hapax/hapax.github.io/assets/giant-ants.md

 If aliens ever visit the earth, might they take the particularly schlocky form of giant ants?
-Should we be worried about the ape king of Skull Island clambering up the Empire State Buidling, Ann Dwarrow in one hand and a military helicopter in the other?
+Should we be worried about the ape king of Skull Island clambering up the Empire State Building, Hollywood starlet in one hand and a military helicopter in the other?
-Can we look forward to radioactive [*monsters*](https://en.wikipedia.org/wiki/Kaiju) like Godzilla and Mothra duking it out in the Japanese sea?
+And can we look forward to the exciting prospect of enormous radioactive [*monsters*](https://en.wikipedia.org/wiki/Kaiju) like Godzilla and Mothra duking it out in the Japanese sea?